written by Matthew Henderson, Physical Therapist

 The quadriceps are key to activities such as getting out of chairs without pain or difficulty.
 This exercise strengthens them without adding strain to the MCL.

-Strengthening the outer hip to recover from a knee injury may seem strange.
+Strengthening the outer hip to recover from an MCL sprain may seem strange.
 But research shows strong outer hips reduce knee instability and are an important part of recovery.

 This exercise is a conservative approach to both improving hamstrings contraction AND your knee's range-of-motion.